How to Overcome Your Fear of Traveling, However It Manifests

 4. Push Through Your Fear

 The key is to get used to the sensation of fear.
 Because this won’t be the first time on this travel journey that you will encounter it.
 In fact, know that this is only the beginning.
-There is inherent fear in traveling, fear in being alone, fear that you will get sick, fear that you will be robbed, fear that you are lost, fear that you are running out of money, and in a cruel twist – you will even have fear in returning to your home when the travel is finished.
+There is inherent fear in traveling, fear in being alone, fear that you will get sick, fear that you will be robbed, fear that you are lost, fear that you are running out of money, and, in a cruel twist – you will even have fear in returning to your home when the travel is finished.
 Anticipate and embrace the inevitable sensation of fear.
 It’s not easy, but it must be done to get anywhere.
-You’ve been doing it your whole life from the first day you went to school, to the first time you dove off of the high dive at the swimming pool, to the first time you went into a haunted house by yourself; why can’t you do it now?
+You’ve been doing it your whole life, from the first day you went to school, to the first time you dove off of the high dive at the swimming pool, to the first time you went into a haunted house by yourself; why can’t you do it now?

 Don’t Forget (Or Listen to) The Naysayers

+In addition to you holding yourself back, your friends, family, colleagues, and media will tell you that your plan won’t work.
 Those people will also tell you to work your butt off until you are 65 and then live your life.
-If you think that’s the answer, then fine, believe the people that tell you it won’t work.
+If you think that’s the answer, then fine, believe the people who tell you it won’t work.
 But seriously – when did you start listening to what others tell you to do?
 You are no longer a kid or a young adult.
 You can make your own decisions, take your own risks, and craft your own life.
 Make sure that you surround yourself with people who think it will work and thinks it’s a damn good idea!

 Don’t balk at the sensation of fear – push through it – it’s only then that you will realize that travel is not to be feared!